-The Council will maintain an oversubscription (waiting) list for first time admissions:
+The LA (on behalf of the Trust and its schools) maintains an oversubscription (waiting) list for first time admissions:

 The oversubscription (waiting) list is ranked in the same order as the published oversubscription criteria and not by date of application.
-The list will be held after national offer date until the 31st December of that year.
+The list will be held after 16th April (National Offer Date) until the 31st December of that year.

-Applications received after the National Offer Date will be determined as mid-term applications.
+Applications received after the 16th April will be determined as mid-term applications.
 Any applications that are refused before 31st December will also be automatically placed on the oversubscription (waiting) lists.

-The Council does not hold waiting lists past 31 December in relation to any mid-term applications.
-At any point while on the oversubscription (waiting) list, the family's circumstances change and the Council has been made aware, the application will be reassessed and the lists will be re-ranked in accordance with the priority criteria.
-Where a family has failed to notify the Council of such a change and is subsequently offered a place, that place may be withdrawn.
+The LA (on behalf of the Trust) does not hold waiting lists past 31 December in relation to any mid-term applications.
+If, at any point while on the oversubscription (waiting) list, the family's circumstances change and the LA has been made aware, the application will be reassessed and the lists will be re-ranked in accordance with the priority criteria.
+Where a family has failed to notify the LA of such a change and is subsequently offered a place, that place may be withdrawn.